greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_TABLESPACE.html.md

 ## <a id="section4"></a>Parameters

 IF EXISTS
 :   Do not throw an error if the tablespace does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

-tablespacename
+name
 :   The name of the tablespace to remove.

 ## <a id="Notes"></a>Notes

+You cannot run `DROP TABLESPACE` inside a transaction block.

 Run `DROP TABLESPACE` during a period of low activity to avoid issues due to concurrent creation of tables and temporary objects.
 When a tablespace is dropped, there is a small window in which a table could be created in the tablespace that is currently being dropped.
 If this occurs, Greenplum Database returns a warning.
 This is an example of the `DROP TABLESPACE` warning.